 6. Chronic obstructive pulmonary disease (COPD)

 One of the more common illnesses to develop is silicosis.
 This is an irreversible disease of the lungs.
 It is sometimes fatal, and it can become disabling.

 Silicosis is caused when a person inhales silica.
 Over time, the lungs develop hard nodules to trap the silica dust.
 The problem with this is that the silica nodules can grow so large that they start to impact a person’s breathing.
 At that point, the injury becomes disabling.
 If the worker continues to inhale silica, the condition worsens and can result in death.

 Even if you don’t have symptoms of silicosis yet, it can take up to 10 years to develop.
 Some forms are accelerated, which means you may notice effects within four or five years.
 The illness is progressive, which means it will continue to worsen even if you stop exposing yourself to silica.

-If you develop silicosis or other respiratory illnesses from exposure to silica, it’s important to contact your attorney as soon as possible.
+If you develop silicosis or other respiratory illnesses from exposure to silica, it’s important to contact a Charlotte work injury attorney as soon as possible.
 You may be entitled to compensation for the injuries you’re suffering from, even if it has been years since your exposure.